-As attorneys, it is our job to assist and advise the person appointed to take care of a decedent’s affairs in handling these matters.
+As Probate attorneys, it is our job to assist and advise the person appointed to take care of a decedent’s affairs in handling these matters.
 The person designated to take care of an individual’s affairs is termed the “fiduciary” of the estate.
 If the fiduciary is formally appointed by the Common Pleas Court they are known as the Executor, Executrix, Administrator or Administratrix of the estate.
 It is their job to gather the assets, pay the bills and make distribution of assets, whether pursuant to the terms of the Will or pursuant to statutory law if the individual died without a Will (intestate).
 The probate process is a time consuming process and can be tedious.
 Because everything in court is controlled by statutory law, things are performed within a controlled timeframe.
 A well organized estate plan may avoid the probate process.

 Probate Court is the responsible court for handling adoption proceedings, guardianship proceedings and the determination of competency issues.
 Our attorneys are experienced in handling all matters before the Probate Court in any of the surrounding county jurisdictions.

 A Will formally called “The Last Will and Testament”, is a written instruction sheet from an individual that designates how their assets should be distributed and who is to be appointed to make that disposition.
 In Ohio, a Will must be executed by the individual testator, dated and signed in the presence of two independent witnesses to be effective.

 Our office can assist in the writing and preparation of these documents, making sure that no loose ends are left unaddressed, and no ambiguities remain in the wording of the Will.